 Matt Grobis is working toward his Ph.D. in biology from Princeton.
 Like many Ph.D. students, he receives a stipend to help pay for his living expenses and his tuition is waived in exchange for teaching classes and doing research for the school.

-"I definitely treat it treat it more like a job where I go in.
+"I definitely treat it more like a job when I go in.
 I either teach or I’m just working on experiments, analyzing data writing it up to submit to journals for publication," said Grobis, 27.

 Under current law, Grobis's stipend is taxed, but the free tuition is not.
 That could all change if the House's tax reform bill becomes law.